SaadTiwana/axelera/board_preparation/README.md

 Note: Information here has been gathered from Axelera help pages, forum posts and also from information shared by the very helpful [Shabaz](https://github.com/shabaz123) .

+TODO: Add procedure to switch default user login from firefly to aetina

 # Flashing the board